 |Vegan butter||1 cup of shortening = 1 cup of vegan butter|

 |Ghee||1 cup of shortening = 1 cup of ghee|

 |Margarine||1 cup of shortening = 1 cup of margarine + 1 tablespoon|

 Incredible Shortening Alternatives That You Have Never Heard

 Now I will tell you everything about great shortening substitutes you can use when you’re out of shortening.
 These products will work well with your recipes, maybe better than shortening.
 However, your dishes might change a little bit in flavor and texture to fit with them.

 Firstly, I will discuss shortening substitutes that come from animal sources.
 Of course, these options are not suitable for vegans and vegetarians.

-Indeed, you must be familiar with lard.
-It may be an available ingredient in your kitchen.
+You must be familiar with this food beginning with L. Indeed, lard may be an available ingredient in your kitchen.
 This fantastic alternative is acceptable to combine in most recipes instead of using shortening.
 However, if you are on a diet and have to eliminate the fat content, you should not use lard.

 Lard is a wonderful swap for shortening to make savory dishes.
 It is ideal to use lard in making biscuits, pot pie, or cornbread.
 You can replace lard for shortening at a 1:1 ratio in baking.